AdobeDocs/workfront.en/help/quicksilver/review-and-approve-work/document-reviews-and-approvals/review-and-approve-documents/approve-a-document.md

    * **Needs work** indicates that the document version is not approved and requires significant changes.

-## Review a document from the Document Summary pane
+## Approve a document from the Document Summary pane

 1. Go to the project, task, or issue that contains the document, then select **Documents**.